Jackson Hole Birding Festival

 Paul Bannick is an award-winning author and photographer who makes images to inspire education and conservation.

-Paul is both the author and photographer of five books (all published by Mountaineers Books/Braided River) including two best-selling bird books, Owl: A Year in the Lives of North American Owls and The Owl and The Woodpecker, Encounters with North America’s Most Iconic Birds as well as "Snowy Owl: A Visual Natural History" and "Great Gray Owl: A Visual Natural History"
+Paul is both the author and photographer of five books (all published by Mountaineers Books/Braided River), including two best-selling books, Owl: A Year in the Lives of North American Owls and The Owl and The Woodpecker, Encounters with North America’s Most Iconic Birds, as well as Snowy Owl: A Visual Natural History and Great Gray Owl: A Visual Natural History.

-"Owl: A Year in the Lives of North American Owls"received the Gold Medal in the 2017 Independent Publisher Book Awards “Animals and Pets” category.
-“The Owl and the Woodpecker” was a runner-up to the Washington State Book Award.
+Owl: A Year in the Lives of North American Owls received the Gold Medal in the 2017 Independent Publisher Book Awards “Animals and Pets” category.
+The Owl and the Woodpecker was a runner-up to the Washington State Book Award.

-Paul’s photography won awards from several prestigious contests, including those hosted by Audubon Magazine and the International Conservation Photography Awards.
+Paul’s photography has won awards from several prestigious contests, including those hosted by Audubon Magazine and the International Conservation Photography Awards.

-His work can be found in prominently in many bird guides, including those from Audubon,Peterson, and The Smithsonian and has been featured in a variety of publications including The New York Times, Audubon, Sunset , and Nature’s Best Photography Magazine.
-His many TV and Radio appearances include pieces on NBC Nightly News , PBS and NPR.
+His work can be found prominently in many bird guides, including those from Audubon, Peterson, and The Smithsonian, and has been featured in a variety of publications including The New York Times, Audubon, Sunset, and Nature’s Best Photography Magazine.
+His many TV and Radio appearances include pieces on NBC Nightly News , PBS, and NPR.

-The Return of Life: Birds, Bison, and Belonging
+Lisa Ansell Frazier presents The Return of Life: Birds, Bison, and Belonging

 The return of life is interconnected.
 When bison return to the prairie, birds return to the sky.
 When food systems heal, culture follows.
 When relationship is restored, belonging emerges.